Enriching a predicate and tame expansions of the integers: Tame expansions of

 \subsection{Vaporous sets of integers}

 Our next goal is to extend Theorem \ref{thm:expZ} to include the dividing lines of simplicity and NSOP$_1$.
-Recall from Remark \ref{rem:Urank1H} that if $\cM$ is weakly minimal, and $\cN$ is an arbitrary simple (resp., NSOP$_1$) structure, then the main obstacle in building a simple (resp., NSOP$_1$) expansion of $\cM$ naming $\cN$ is whether one can find an eventually indiscernible sequence in $\cM$ that enumerates a set that is algebraically embedded after being named by a new predicate.
-We will show here that this possible in the special case of $\cM=(\Z,+,0,1)$.
+Recall from Remark \ref{rem:Urank1H} that if $\cM$ is weakly minimal, and $\cN$ is an arbitrary simple (resp., NSOP$_1$) structure, then the main obstacle in using the strategy of Theorem \ref{thm:Urank1} to build a simple (resp., NSOP$_1$) expansion of $\cM$ naming $\cN$ is whether one can find an eventually indiscernible sequence in $\cM$ that enumerates a set that is algebraically embedded after being named by a new predicate.
+We will show here that this is possible in the special case of $\cM=(\Z,+,0,1)$.
+Note that a direct application of Proposition \ref{prop:Urank1NSOP1} yields a simple (resp., NSOP$_1$) expansion of $\mathcal{M}$ naming $\mathcal{N}$, without the need to check for algebraic embeddedness.

+Throughout this section we will use the fact that the theory of $(\mathbb{Z},+,0)$ has quantifier elimination after adding adding binary relations for congruence mod $n$ for all $n\geq 2$.

 \begin{definition} A strictly increasing sequence $(a_n)_{n=0}^\infty$ from $\Z^+$ is \textbf{vaporous} if the following two properties hold: \begin{enumerate}[$(i)$] \item $\lim_{n\to\infty}\frac{a_{n+1}}{a_n}=\infty$. \item For all $m>0$, $(a_n)_{n=0}^\infty$ is eventually constant modulo $m$. \end{enumerate} \end{definition}